vimagick/dockerfiles/mantisbt/README.md

-MantisBT is an open source issue tracker that provides a delicate balance between simplicity and power.
+`MantisBT` is an open source issue tracker that provides a delicate balance between simplicity and power.

-WARNING: This is still a work in progress, a successful connection has not been made.

 ## docker-compose.yml